iexcloud/docs/source/using-core-data/rules-engine-event-driven-alerts-and-data-delivery/creating-rules-and-sending-alerts.md

 : Rules Engine currently supports U.S. stocks and ETFs.
 We are working on adding non-U.S. symbols in the future.

 **Can I use Rules Engine to download historical data?**
 : Rules Engine cannot currently be used to download historical prices and values.
 As an alerting feature, Rules Engine is intended to alert you as future conditions are met.
-Learn more about how to download historical data in [Using IEX Cloud Core Financial Data](../../using-core-data.md).
+Learn more about how to download historical data in [Use Core Data](../../using-core-data.md).